PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: PEPit on a simple example

-\begin{remark}[Important ingredients for the SDP reformulations] To understand what PEPit can do, it is crucial to understand what elements allowed to cast the worst-case analysis as such a semidefinite program (which is what we refer to as the ``modelling'' of the problem).
-In short, the SDP reformulation of the worst-case computation problem was made possible due to $4$ main ingredients (see, e.g.,~\cite[Section 2.2]{taylor2017exact}): \begin{enumerate}[noitemsep] \item the algorithmic steps can be expressed linearly in terms of the iterates and gradient values (i.e., step-sizes do not depend on the function at hand), \item the class of functions has ``interpolation condition''\footnote{Interpolation conditions characterize the \textbf{existence} of a function (that has particular function values and gradients at given points) in the considered class by a list of constraints on those gradients, points, and function values.
-Such interpolation theorems (see, e.g., Theorem~\ref{thm:interp}) have been obtained in the literature for various problem classes, see, e.g.,~\cite{taylor2017smooth,taylor2017exact,ryu2020operator}.} that are linear in $G$ and $F$, \item the performance measure is linear (or convex piecewise linear) in $G$ and $F$, \item the initial condition is linear in $G$ and $F$. \end{enumerate} Those ingredients allow using PEPs much beyond the simple setup of this section.
-That is, PEPs apply for performing worst-case analyses involving a variety of first-order oracles, initial conditions, performance measures, and problem classes (see Section~\ref{s:content}). \end{remark}
+\begin{remark}[Important ingredients for the SDP reformulations] To understand what \textsc{PEPit} can do, it is crucial to understand which elements allowed to cast the worst-case analysis as such a semidefinite program (which is what we refer to as the ``modeling'' of the problem).
+In short, the SDP reformulation of the worst-case computation problem was made possible due to $4$ main ingredients (see, e.g.,~\cite[Section 2.2]{taylor2017exact}): \begin{enumerate}[noitemsep] \item the algorithmic steps can be expressed linearly in terms of the iterates and gradient values (i.e., step-sizes do not depend on the function at hand), \item the class of functions has ``interpolation condition'' \footnote{Interpolation conditions characterize the \textbf{existence} of a function (that has particular function values and gradients at given points) in the considered class by a list of constraints on those gradients, points, and function values.
+Such interpolation theorems (see, e.g., Theorem~\ref{thm:interp}) have been obtained in the literature for various problem classes, see, e.g.,~\cite{taylor2017smooth,taylor2017exact,ryu2020operator}.} that are linear in $G$ and the function values, \item the performance measure is linear (or convex piecewise linear) in $G$ and the function values, \item the initial condition is linear in $G$ and the function values. \end{enumerate} Those ingredients allow the use of PEPs much beyond the simple setup of this section.
+That is, PEPs apply for performing worst-case analyses involving a variety of first-order oracles, initial conditions, performance measures, and problem classes (see Section~\ref{s:SDP_details} for the general modeling of the problem, and Section~\ref{s:content} for a non-exhaustive list of cases that are covered). \end{remark}